Voxco logo white

 What is sample size?

-Sample size is the amount of responses that have been completed by respondents to your survey.
+The sample size is the number of responses that have been completed by respondents to your survey.
 It is termed as a sample as it is a representative ‘sample’ of your target audience.
-Respondents can be chosen at random, or selected after careful consideration (factors that determine this can include: race, gender, income, education level, etc.)
+Respondents can be chosen at random or selected after careful consideration (factors that determine this can include: race, gender, income, education level, etc.)

 Sample sizes are required because it is not possible to survey each and every person in your target demographic.
-Which is why you need to select a sample that represents that demographic as closely as possible.
-However the issue with determining sample size is – how big of a sample do you need?
+This is why you need to select a sample that represents that demographic as closely as possible.
+However, the issue with determining sample size is – how big of a sample you need.

-Understanding sample size: How to ensure your survey delivers better results ethics
+Understanding sample size: How to ensure your survey delivers better results Predictive Analytics

 Get started with Voxco’s Market Research Toolkit.